 This ratio measures the degree to which the utility is leveraging itself through its use of borrowed money.
-Bluewater Power's debt to equity ratio for 2018 is 0.67.
-This is slightly lower than the previous 4 years due to the growth in retained earnings.
+Bluewater Power's debt to equity ratio for 2019 is 0.69.
+This is marginally higher than 2018.

 • Profitability: Regulatory Return on Equity - Deemed (included in rates)